C0rdel1a/C0rdel1a/README.md

 - I am very forgetful.
 - currently struggling with mental health & school.
 - I rarely block, I'll only do it if you bother me or send me threats.
 - idgaf about yumeshippers, darkshippers or other similars.
-Fiction does not affect reality unless the person doing that is very mentally ill.
+Fiction does not affect reality unless the person doing that is very mentally ill, in which case they should seek help.
+- no, i am not a proshipper despite my beliefs above.
+It is not to my interests.
 ---

 ## Currently into